Red Clay State Historic Park: Cherokee history

 A total of eleven general councils were held at Red Clay between 1832 and 1838 under the command of Principal Chief John Ross, each attended by an estimated 4,000 to 5,000 Cherokees.
 During the meetings, the Cherokees sent delegations to Washington, D.C. to argue to Congress and the President on their behalf, and repeatedly rejected agreements to surrender their lands east of the Mississippi River and move west.
 While these councils were ongoing, a pro-removal faction known as the Treaty Party arose within the Cherokee Nation, led by Major Ridge, his son John Ridge, Elias Boudinot, and Stand Watie.
-This faction believed that removal was inevitable and in the best interest of the Cherokee peoples.
+This faction believed that removal was inevitable and in the best interest of the Cherokee people.
 On December 29, 1835, they secretly signed the Treaty of New Echota at their former capital, without authorization from the national council at Red Clay.

-The Treaty of New Echota was considered by many Cherokees to be an act of treason, and was rejected by the council at Red Clay on February 2, 1836.
+The Treaty of New Echota was considered by many Cherokees to be an act of treason and was rejected by the council at Red Clay on February 2, 1836.
 Later that month, two councils convened at Red Clay and Valley Town, North Carolina (now Murphy, North Carolina) and produced two lists totaling some 13,000 names, written in the Sequoyah writing script of the Cherokee language, of Cherokees who were opposed to the treaty.
 The lists were dispatched to Washington, D.C., and presented by John Ross to Congress.
 Nevertheless, a slightly modified version of the treaty was ratified by the U.S. Senate by a single vote on May 23, 1836, and signed into law by Andrew Jackson.
 The treaty provided a grace period until May 1838 for the Cherokees to voluntarily relocate themselves.
-In an effort to prevent a Cherokee uprising, Brigadier General John E. Wool ordered approximately 300 men to take up position near the Red Clay Council Grounds in mid-1836.
+To prevent a Cherokee uprising, Brigadier General John E. Wool ordered approximately 300 men to take up position near the Red Clay Council Grounds in mid-1836.
 The final council at Red Clay took place in August 1837, in which the Cherokees made a final unsuccessful effort to retain their lands.
-The Cherokee removal officially began on May 26, 1838, and the Cherokee agency at Charleston served as the military operational headquarters for the removal.
-Many detention camps were located in northern Bradley County between Charleston and Cleveland, with two of the largest at Rattlesnake Springs.
+The Cherokee removal officially began on May 26, 1838, and the Cherokee agency at Charleston served as the military operational headquarters for the removal, with Fort Cass constructed on the site to house detainees.
+Many additional detention camps were located in northern Bradley County between Charleston and Cleveland, with two of the largest at Rattlesnake Springs, where tribal officials agreed to continue their system of government in their new home.
 The removal became known as the Trail of Tears.